stanulilic/stanleyulili.com-old/_posts/2019-10-05-beginner-guide-to-chartjs.md

 To create borders for our bar chart, we will be using the `borderColor` property by passing it an array of 5 RGBA color values.
 We add it after the `backgroundColor` property.

-For the borderColor property to work, you must also put add the `borderWidth`, otherwise, you won't see any borders.
+For the borderColor property to work.
+You must also put add the `borderWidth`, otherwise, you won't see any borders.

 ```javascript
  ....